Shmew/Feliz.Plotly/public/Plotly/BundleSize.md

 # Feliz.Plotly - Reducing Bundle Size

-The library itself references the global plotly.js library to ensure all freatures are available, but when it's time to use in production it is a heafty load coming in at about 1MB minified and gzipped.
+The library itself references the global plotly.js library to ensure all features are available, but when it's time to use in production it is a heafty load coming in at about 1MB minified and gzipped.

 Luckily there is an easy resolution for this, webpack module aliasing.